mbu-peter/mbu-peter/README.md

 I'm a passionate Fullstack MERN Software Developer from Nairobi.
 6 years ago, I switched from python and found interest in

 - 💻 React
-- 🚀 Node
+- 🚀 Node js
 - ⚡️ MongoDB
+- 💻Typescript
-- Typescript
+- 💻Express
-- Express
+- ⚡️ Python
 ## 🌱 I'm currently involved in...
 Nextjs: I find the RSS and CSR amazing
 ## 📫 How to reach me: